 Balmaha lies within the Loch Lomond and the Trossachs National Park.
 A report from BGS gives an overview of geodiversity in the National Park.

 Public transport to Balmaha is a local bus service from Balloch via Drymen.
 Balloch can be reached by bus or suburban train from Glasgow.
 There is a charge for use of the Stirling Council car park in Balmaha.
-Refreshments are available at the pub and cafes in the village and there is a village shop.
-Toilets are available at the NP Visitor Centre.
+Refreshments are available in the village and there is also a village shop.
+Toilets are available at the NP Visitor Centre during opening hours.